Senators Urge For Joint Session Of Parliament On Recent Wave Of Terrorism - UrduPoint

 Senators Urge For Joint Session Of Parliament On Recent Wave Of Terrorism

-A number of senators on Monday urged for joint session of parliament to discuss and devise a collective regime to overcome the burgeoning incidents of terrorism
+A number of senators on Monday urged for a joint session of parliament to discuss and devise a collective mechanism to overcome the burgeoning incidents of terrorism

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jan, 2023 ) :A number of senators on Monday urged for joint session of parliament to discuss and devise a collective regime to overcome the burgeoning incidents of terrorism.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jan, 2023 ) :A number of senators on Monday urged for a joint session of parliament to discuss and devise a collective mechanism to overcome the burgeoning incidents of terrorism.

 Participating in the debate on the Peshawar suicide blast on the floor of house, Senator Hidayatullah Khan expressed his dismay on the suicide blast in Police Lines mosque, which was situated in the red zone of the provincial capital.